-Hazardous waste limits in the Stockholm Convention should prevent the export of POPs waste, including e-waste.
+Hazardous waste limits in the Stockholm Convention should prevent the export of POPs waste, including e-waste, but are currently too weak to be effective.
 Currently the existing and proposed limits for POPs found in e-waste and generated by its 'recycling' in Africa and other developing regions is far too weak and allows the trade to continue.
 This includes limits for chlorinated dioxins/furans, flame retardant chemicals such as PBDEs and HBCD, and short chain chlorinated paraffins.
-These stricter limits (defined as Low POP Content in the Stockholm Convention) should be 50 mg/kg for PBDEs, 100 mg/kg for HBCD and SCCPs and 1 $\mu$ g TEQ/kg for PCDD/Fs at a maximum.
+These stricter limits (defined as Low POP Content in the Stockholm Convention) should be 50 mg/kg for PBDEs, 100 mg/kg for HBCD and SCCPs and 1 ug TEQ/kg for PCDD/Fs at a maximum.
 The Stockholm Convention could be further strengthened by listing brominated dioxins.